The Bankruptcy Code: The Automatic Stay – How it Impacts Debtors, Creditors and Trustees

 Reading Time: 2 minutes

 What happens when a debtor is granted an automatic stay in bankruptcy court?
 Essentially, it halts creditors and potential creditors from trying to collect pre-bankruptcy debts.
 However, there are exceptions which may be relevant to your case.
-This video presentation by Hans C. Wahl explains the automatic stay as set forth in the U.S. bankruptcy code.
+This video presentation explains the automatic stay as set forth in the U.S. bankruptcy code.
 He also describes how it can impact different types of creditors, claims and debts.

 To access the presentation, visit YouTube or click play on the embedded image below.
 The length of the presentation is 27:22.

 Introduction To The Automatic Stay

 When you fully understand the automatic stay, it’s clear why many consider it:

 - a benefit to debtors;

 The automatic stay is codified in 11 U.S.C. § 362.
 It is applicable to Chapter 7, 11 and 13 cases.
 Whether you are a secured creditor, unsecured creditor or undersecured creditor, these are the key questions to ask:

 - Are you and/or the claim exempt from the automatic stay under § 362(b)?